SensLab

 Aggregate stats computed from our verified pro dataset.
 Every player's eDPI and DPI is cross-checked against prosettings.net character-for-character.
 Use these as reference ranges, not as targets — pros optimise for their hardware, hand size, and play style.

-Short explainers that turn the numbers above into real intuition — what eDPI actually measures, why cm/360° is the invariant that preserves muscle memory, and how to lock in the right starting sens for your hand and style.
+Go deeper: what pros actually run in each game, plus the explainers that turn the numbers above into real intuition — what eDPI measures, why cm/360° preserves muscle memory, and how to lock in the right starting sens for your hand and style.

 Why do players switch from Apex to CS2?